ConvoyPanel/documentation/src/docs/project/licensing.md

 isn't applicable to Convoy, and having our code public on GitHub doesn't mean we're open source but source available.
 We ask everybody to refrain from referring Convoy as open-source because it's misleading.

+## End User License Agreement

+By using Convoy, you agree to the [End User License Agreement](https://github.com/ConvoyPanel/panel/blob/develop/LICENSE.md).

 ## Types of Licenses

 ### Personal License